Saratoga News

 The Saratoga News is a local paper covering the city of Saratoga, California, in Santa Clara county.
 Published weekly on Tuesday, it has an estimated circulation of 13,240.

 Ownership and history

 The Saratoga News was founded in 1955 by Sherman and Wilma M. Miller.

 The paper was sold in 1973 to Suburban Newspaper Publishers Association group in Cupertino, headed by Mort Levine.
-It was sold again to the Meredith Corporation in 1978, then to ex-Meredith executive Terrence T. Donnelly and later to the Peninsula Times Tribune subsidiary of the Tribune Newspaper Company.
+It was sold again to the Meredith Corporation in 1978, then to ex-Meredith executive Terrence T. Donnelly and later to the Peninsula Times Tribune subsidiary of Tribune Publishing.